 Figure 7: Selection of visible toolbar icons

-Click Customize Toolbar to open the Customize dialog, see Chapter 14 Customizing LibreOffice for more information.
+Click Customize Toolbar to open the Customize dialog; See Chapter 14 Customizing LibreOffice for more information.

-Click Dock Toolbar to dock the selected toolbar.
+Click Dock Toolbar to dock the selected floating toolbar.
 By default, a toolbar will dock at the top of the workspace.
-You can reposition the toolbar to a different docked position, see “Moving toolbars” on page 23.
+You can reposition the toolbar to a different docked position.
+See “Moving toolbars” on page 23.

 Click Dock All Toolbars to dock all floating toolbars.
 By default, toolbars will dock at the top of the workspace.
-You can reposition the toolbars to different docked positions, see “Moving toolbars” on page 23.
+You can reposition the toolbars to different docked positions.
+See “Moving toolbars” on page 23.

 Click Lock Toolbar Position to lock a docked toolbar into its docked position.